Shola-Ayeotan/content-ops-starter/content/pages/index.md

           - pr-1
         margin:
           - mr-0
-  - type: GenericSection
-    subtitle: ABOUT ME
-    text: >+
-      ##### With an MSc in Data Science from the University of Salford and an
-      MBA in Business Intelligence, I specialize in transforming complex data into strategic assets.
-My expertise spans machine learning, predictive modelling, and data visualization, all aimed at solving real-world problems and adding tangible business value.
-I thrive on challenges that require innovative thinking, and I’m committed to continuous learning and staying ahead in this fast-evolving field.

-    actions:
-      - type: Link
-        label: Learn more about me
-        url: /
-        showIcon: true
-        icon: arrowRight
-        iconPosition: right
-        style: primary
-    media:
-      type: ImageBlock
-      url: /images/4 (4).png
-      altText: Dope design preview
-    colors: bg-light-fg-dark
-    styles:
-      self:
-        alignItems: center
-        flexDirection: row-reverse
-        padding:
-          - pr-36
-          - pl-36
-          - pt-11
-          - pb-11
-      subtitle:
-        fontWeight: 700
   - subtitle: A snapshot of my technical skills and proficiencies
     images:
       - url: /images/1 (2).png